stevencombs/retrocombs.github.io/_drafts/2020-01-25-lewpow-external-hd-monitor-review.md

 1. Monitor settings are not maintained between power-ups.
 You will have to work through them each and every time.
 2. Monitor is not very bright on default settings or after max brightness is applied.
 The monitor is fine for indoors but will be hard to see outside.
 3. Colors are washed out on the default settings and don't get a whole lot better after correcting; however, it is definitely better than expected for the price I paid.
+If you select HDR mode in the monitor settings, prepare for an amazing experience with video that is horrible with normal web browsing.
 4. Folio case cannot serve as a stand for the monitor in portrait mode.
 I recommend [this stand]() in this use case.